-As of March 31, 2020, we had cash, cash equivalents and marketable securities of approximately \$1.02 billion.
+As of September 30, 2020, we had cash, cash equivalents and marketable securities of approximately \$1.44 billion.
 We have never been profitable and have incurred net losses in each year since inception.
-Our net loss was \$202.6 million for the three months ended March 31, 2020, and our accumulated deficit was \$2.48 billion as of March 31, 2020.
+Our net loss was \$194.7 million and \$418.8 million for the three and nine months ended September 30, 2020, respectively, and our accumulated deficit was \$2.70 billion as of September 30, 2020.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses for at least the next several years.
 We expect our expenses will increase substantially in connection with our ongoing and planned activities, as we:

-- conduct clinical studies for our clinical programs in β-thalassemia, SCD, and ALD, fund our share of the costs of clinical studies for our program in multiple myeloma in collaboration with BMS, and advance our preclinical programs into clinical development; - increase research and development-related activities for the discovery and development of product candidates in severe genetic diseases and oncology; - manufacture clinical study materials and establish the infrastructure necessary to support and develop large-scale manufacturing capabilities; - seek regulatory approval for our product candidates; - add personnel to support our product development and commercialization efforts; and - increase activities leading up to the commercial launch of ZYNTEGLO in multiple markets.
+- conduct clinical studies for our clinical programs in β-thalassemia, SCD, and ALD, fund our share of the costs of clinical studies for our program in multiple myeloma in collaboration with BMS, and advance our preclinical programs into clinical development; - increase research and development-related activities for the discovery and development of product candidates in severe genetic diseases and oncology; - manufacture clinical study materials and establish the infrastructure necessary to support and develop large-scale manufacturing capabilities; - seek regulatory approval for our product candidates; - · add personnel to support our product development and commercialization efforts; and - increase activities related to the commercialization of ZYNTEGLO in multiple markets in Europe, the potential commercial launch of ZYNTEGLO in the United States, and the potential commercial launches of additional late-stage product candidates in the United States and Europe.

-We do not expect to generate revenue from product sales until the second half of 2020.
 While we are in the process of completing construction and qualification of our internal lentiviral vector manufacturing capacity, currently all of our manufacturing activities are contracted out to third parties.
 Additionally, we currently utilize third-party contract research organizations, or CROs, to carry out our clinical development activities.
-As we seek to obtain regulatory approval for our product candidates and begin to commercialize ZYNTEGLO, we expect to incur significant commercialization expenses as we prepare for product sales, marketing, manufacturing, and distribution.
+As we seek to obtain regulatory approval for our product candidates and begin to commercialize ZYNTEGLO, we expect to incur significant commercialization expenses as we prepare for and begin product sales, marketing, commercial manufacturing, and distribution.
 Accordingly, until we generate significant revenues from product sales, we will seek to fund our operations through public or private equity or debt financings, strategic collaborations, or other sources.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Our failure to raise capital or enter into such other arrangements as and when needed would have a negative impact on our financial condition and our ability to develop our products.